 Mrs Sfaltos is a qualified counsellor and has lots of experience working with children and adults alike.
 Mrs Sfaltos tailors support on an individual basis for the pupil's that she supports.
 In some instances, this may be a one-off session where she meets with a child to help them to overcome or understand a specific issue.
-In other circumstances, she works with children in small groups for a set period of time - often between 6-12 weeks.
-Sometimes Mrs Sfaltos will work on a 1:1 basis with children, again usually for a period of 6-12 weeks.
-With Mrs Sfaltos' support, children who have previously received support will be equipt with skills needed to support themselves in many sitations.
+Sometimes Mrs Sfaltos will work on a 1:1 basis with children, usually for a period of 6-12 weeks.
+With Mrs Sfaltos' support, children who have previously received support will be equipped with skills needed to support themselves in many situations.

-If parents have concerns about their child's mental health or wellbeing from their behaviour at home, you are welcome to speak to a member of school class (including your class teacher or by calling directly into the office), however if this behaviour is only seen at home, it may be more appropriate for you to contact your GP or CAMHS directly.
+If parents have concerns about their child's mental health or well-being from their behaviour at home, they are welcome to speak to a member of school staff (including the class teacher or by calling directly into the office), however if this behaviour is only seen at home, it may be more appropriate for you to contact your GP or CAMHS directly.